eoinkelly/beginners-working-with-encrypted-files/README.md

 The installation of _GPG Tools_ is similar to many other macOS apps.
 Follow the prompts until we get to the screen asking you to "Generate a new key pair".

 If you are confident installing macOS software you can skip straight ahead to the "Generate a key pair" screen.
-Otherwise you can see here a preview of you are likely to see during installation.
+Otherwise you can see below a preview of what you are likely to see during installation.
 Don't worry if what you see does not match these exactly (_GPG Tools_ may change their installer over time) - the important details will remain the same.

 ![GPG Suite dmg](./images/Screenshot 2016-09-16 13.24.44.png)
 ![GPG Installer Page 1](./images/Screenshot 2016-09-16 13.25.52.png)